Inter-universal Teichmüller theory

-Inter-universal Teichmüller theory (abbreviated as IUT or IUTT) is the name given by mathematician Shinichi Mochizuki to a theory he developed in the 2000s, following his earlier work in arithmetic geometry.
+Inter-universal Teichmüller theory (IUT or IUTT) is the name given by mathematician Shinichi Mochizuki to a theory he developed in the 2000s, following his earlier work in arithmetic geometry.
 According to Mochizuki, it is "an arithmetic version of Teichmüller theory for number fields equipped with an elliptic curve".
 The theory was made public in a series of four preprints posted in 2012 to his website.
 The most striking claimed application of the theory is to provide a proof for various outstanding conjectures in number theory, in particular the abc conjecture.
 Mochizuki and a few other mathematicians claim that the theory indeed yields such a proof but this has so far not been accepted by the mathematical community.

 History

 The theory was developed entirely by Mochizuki up to 2012, and the last parts were written up in a series of four preprints.

 Mochizuki made his work public in August 2012 with none of the fanfare that typically accompanies major advances, posting the papers only to his institution's preprint server and his website, and making no announcement to colleagues.

 Soon after, the papers were picked up by Akio Tamagawa and Ivan Fesenko and the mathematical community at large was made aware of the claims to have proven the abc conjecture.